1250 Lake Shore Drive, Chicago IL

-Brick Repair and Restoration, Masonry Cleaning and Painting, Masonry Reconstruction, Stone Repair
+Brick Repair and Restoration, Masonry Cleaning, Masonry Reconstruction, Stone Replacement and Restoration

 This historic granite mansion in Chicago’s Gold Coast neighborhood was originally constructed for Carl C. Heisen in 1890.
 This Chicago Landmark required extensive restoration over two years.
 The granite was carefully cleaned of atmospheric soiling.
 Tar was removed from the west elevation brick.
 Mortar was repointed 100% on the east elevation and partially on the west.
 On-site testing was undertaken to locate the original mortar behind layers of more modern material.

 Once located, this material was matched in color, composition, and aggregate by our sister company U.S. Heritage Group, Inc. The original tooling profile on the granite joints was a bead profile.
 This bead joint was replicated only up to the second-floor line, as this was a client preference.